-Medical Emergency is a situation where a delay of 24 hours in treatment could result in very severe pain, loss of life or limb, loss of eyesight or hearing, injury to self or bodily harm to others.
+Medical Emergency is the sudden onset of an acute condition where a delay of 24 hours in treatment could result in very severe pain, loss of life or limb, loss of eyesight or hearing, injury to self or bodily harm to others.
 This is a higher degree of need than one implied by the words "medically necessary" and requires a physician's determination that it exists.